Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 ## Method Number 2: Manual

 This process is the same as above, but you'll have to do some multiplication and subtraction on your own.

-Repeat step 2 above "Measure your height in feet and inches, or cm."

 ### Calculate your TDEE (total daily energy expenditure)